Tooth Extraction

 How can I minimize bleeding after a tooth extraction?

-What other precautions should I take after a tooth extraction?
+What other precautions should I take after tooth extraction?

 Do I need to rest after a tooth extraction?

-When should I schedule an appointment for an extraction?
+When should I schedule an appointment for tooth extraction?